 Ms Martina Lucchesi (board member, chairman), born in Italy, is a ju jitsu sensei (3rd dan CSEN and 2nd dan WJJF) with several years of experience teaching adults and children.
 She began training ju jitsu in 1996, under Luca Angeli sensei (7th dan CSEN) in Italy.
 Her enthusiasm and passion for martial arts and fighting sports pushed her to improve and gain long-standing skills in different disciplines (including fighting system, taiji and judo).
 She has a scientific education: bachelor degree in Herbal Sciences and bachelor and master degree in Medicinal Chemistry, both at the department of Pharmaceutical Sciences of the University of Pisa.
 She moved to Amsterdam in 2013 to finish her studies at the department of Pharmaceutical Sciences of the University of Leiden with a thesis in molecular biology.
 After finishing her studies she decided to become a full time teacher and martial artist.
 She currently teaches at the YKR Amsterdam – Ju Jitsu school.

-Ms Kana Nakamoto (board member, secretary and treasurer), born in Okinawa, has been living in the Netherlands more than for 25 years.
+Ms Kana Nakamoto (board member, secretary and treasurer), born in Okinawa, has been living in the Netherlands for more than 25 years.
 She is an entrepreneur and the owner of Office Nakamoto.
 She graduated from the Hogeschool Maastricht as well as Pabo at the Hogeschool van Amsterdam.
 She has a lot of experiences in education, personal leadership-training, M&A consultancy, research and interpreting.
-She has been training karate for eight years at Nippon do in Amsterdam.
-She enjoys learning karate and the budo philosophy from Dutch teachers.
+She learnt karate for the first time from Shoshin Nagamine-sensei at the Matsubayashi Honbu dojo in Naha.
+In Amsterdam, she started karate again at Nippondo and trained Genwakai & Wado-ryu kate for nearly 10 years.
+Recently, she entered the Goju-ryu karate dojo in Amsterdam, a member of IOGKF.
 She thinks it improves peoples’ relation on a deeper level.
-As a coach, as a teacher and an interpreter, she has met a lot of people having lack of self-confidence and having difficulties with dealing with others.
+As a coach, as a teacher and an interpreter, she has met a lot of people with low self-confidence and having difficulties in dealing with others.
 Therefore, she wants to promote budo widely so that more people become healthy, both physically and mentally.
 She thinks budo can give a positive contribution to the society.